XxTheMatrix101xX/Initial_Setup/README.md

 to the new directory so that you can keep your hostname, this also makes the initial wallet connect to peers faster because it needs to do less setup.

-Tool;
+Tool:
-+Prompts user asking if they have the old dev's wallet on their system.
+Prompts user asking if they have the old dev's wallet on their system.
   -If no;
       -Creates self destruct file and starts new wallet regularly before destroying itself.